Developing and financing clean energy from Amsterdam

 Instead, she explains that, “We’re a profit and social responsibility-driven private company.”
 The combination is not impossible: it’s an astonishing growth market.
 If you want to play a leading role, you need to be present in all growth markets – and that includes Europe.

 “We are active here in three ways,” says Li Ming.
 “We set up projects for sustainable energy, maintain them and, together with our subsidiaries, we look for investors for the projects.
 We develop financial products to raise the necessary capital, and we are continually engaged in the search for innovative solutions that reduce the cost price of renewables and raise their productivity.
 And it so happens that Amsterdam is the best location for working in this platform function in the European market.”

-Growth industryThe Hanergy Holding Group was founded 17 years ago in Beijing, by its Chairman Li Hejun who perceived a market in the growing interest in clean energy in China and elsewhere.
-At first it concentrated on setting up hydropower projects, but soon after added wind energy.
-The breakthrough in wind energy came when Hanergy won a government contract for the development of a wind park of 50 turbines in Jiangsu province.
+In 1989, the Hanergy Holding Group was founded in Beijing by its chairman Li Hejun, who anticipated the growing interest in clean energy in China and elsewhere.
+At first, it concentrated on hydropower, but quickly moved into wind energy and experienced a breakthrough when it won a government contract to develop a wind park with 50 turbines in Jiangsu province.

 Nowadays, Hanergy manages wind and water energy projects around the world, manufacturers solar panels and has an established international network of branches in Asia Pacific, the US and Europe.
 Furthermore, through its Amsterdam-based subsidiary, Europe China Power, Hanergy is specialising in setting up investment vehicles aimed at attracting capital from European and Chinese investors.
 One of the outcomes has been setting up the China Renewable Energy Fund, which offers investors the opportunity to participate in mostly Chinese sustainability projects.